 An OCCI Attribute name MUST be defined by Attribute.name.
 The OCCI Attribute namespace is flat and the "occi." prefix is reserved for the OCCI specification.
-Domain-specific OCCI Attribute names MUST NOT 195 contain the "occi." prefix, instead they SHOULD use a prefix consisting of the provider's reverse domain name.
+Domain-specific OCCI Attribute names MUST NOT contain the "occi." prefix, instead they SHOULD use a prefix consisting of the provider's reverse domain name.
 E.g. "com.example.".

 An Attribute MAY specify the following properties in addition to the OCCI Attribute name.
-Attribute properties MUST be client discoverable.
-199 default The default value given to an OCCI Attribute if the client does not specify a value at resource creation-time.
-The default property is used to implement templates, see section 4.4.7.
-204
+Attribute properties are OPTIONAL but MUST be client discoverable if used.

-- type The type of the OCCI Attribute.
+type The type of the OCCI Attribute.
 The types supported are "String", "Number" and "Boolean".

-200 - mutable Whether a OCCI client can change the OCCI Attribute value.
-See section 4.3. - required If an OCCI Attribute is "required" a client MUST specify an value at resource creation-time.
+mutable Whether a OCCI client can change the OCCI Attribute value.
+See section 5.2.

+required If an OCCI Attribute is "required" a client MUST specify an value at instance creation-time.